JohnGalinato808/JohnGalinato808.github.io/essays/Quantum_Age.md

 The remaining quantum property that a quantum computer uses is interference.
-Similar to noise canceling headphones and earbuds, waves that are out of phase with each other will ultimately cancel eachother out.
+Similar to noise canceling headphones and earbuds, waves that are out of phase with each other will ultimately cancel each-other out.
 Gisin, a member of a physics group in the University of Geneva, states “[the] two-state protocol can also be implemented using an interference between a macroscopic bright pulse and a dim pulse with less than one photon on average” (9).
 For interference regarding quantum computers, qubits go into a superposition of many states which